single-cell-data/SOMA/abstract_specification.md

 The opened object can be manipulated (pursuant to its open state) until it is **closed**, at which point any further calls which attempt to access or modifying backing data will fail (again, akin to a file object).

 SOMA objects are open for **exclusively** reading or writing.
-When a SOMA object is open for writing, only metadata, the schema, and information directly derived from the schema may be read.
+When a SOMA object is open for writing, the `read()` method cannot be called.
+However, its metadata, its schema, and information directly derived from the schema may be inspected.
 Additionally, for collection objects, the members of the collection are also accessible when the collection is open in write mode.
 For example: